-Photographed by William Ferrier was exhibited at the South Canterbury Museum from 6 December 2013 until 9 February 2014.
+Photographed by William Ferrier was initially developed as an exhibition at the South Canterbury Museum that ran from December 2013 until February 2014.
 The exhibit proved incredibly popular with visitors who could explore more than 250 of Ferrier's images including an impressive panoramic of Timaru taken from the dome of the Sacred Heart Basilica in March 1911.

 Ferrier : photographer; family man; artist